 Planning a trip to the beach sounds like a lot of fun.
 But it can be a bit stressful when you’re planning for your little one with autism.

-I actually live at the beach, and frequently take my three year old twins; one of them was recently diagnosed with the disorder.
+I actually live at the beach, and frequently take my four year old twins.
+One of them was diagnosed with nonverbal autism last year, and the other is currently undiagnosed.
 So I figured I would share a little bit of wisdom (insert laugh here) to those of you planning your beach vacation.

 Here are a few things to keep in mind.